 New data sources, ranging from diverse business transactions to social media, high-resolution sensors, and the Internet of Things, are creating a digital tidal wave of big data that must be captured, processed, integrated, analyzed, and archived.
 Big datasystems storing and analyzing petabytes of data are becoming increasingly common in many application areas.
 These systems represent major, long-term investments requiring considerable financial commitments and massive scale software and system deployments.

-When life- and safety-critical systems fail, the results can be dire, including loss of property and life.
-These types of systems are increasingly prevalent, and can be found in the altitude and control systems of a satellite, the software-reliant systems of a car (such as its cruise control and GPS), or a medical device.
+When life- and safety-critical systems fail (and this happens in many domains), the results can be dire, including loss of property and life.
+These types of systems are increasingly prevalent, and can be found in the altitude and control systems of a satellite, the software-reliant systems of a car (such as its cruise control and anti-lock braking system), or medical devices that emit radiation.
 When developing such systems, software and systems architects must balance the need for stability and safety with stakeholder demands and time-to-market constraints.
-The Architectural Analysis & Design Language (AADL) helps software and system architects address the challenges of designing life- and safety-critical systems by providing a modeling notation that employs textual and graphic representations.
-This blog posting, part of an ongoing series on AADL, describes how AADL is being used in medical devices and highlights the experiences of a practitioner whose research aims to address problems with medical infusion pumps.
+The Architectural Analysis & Design Language (AADL) helps software and system architects address the challenges of designing life- and safety-critical systems by providing a modeling notation with well-defined real-time and architectural semantics that employ textual and graphic representations.
+This blog posting, part of an ongoing series on AADL, focuses on the initial foundations of AADL.